yanjing19989/depth-gui-companion-one/README.md

-# depth_gui_companion-1
+# depth_gui_companion_one
-A gui tool, building AI depth maps for generate 3D interlaced image in companion-1
+A gui tool, building AI depth maps for generate 3D interlaced image in companion_one